Birational invariance in logarithmic Gromov-Witten theory: Introduction

-As explained in \cite{Olsson_log}, a logarithmic variety $X$ is logarithmically smooth if and only if it the associated map $\uX \to \Log$ to the stack of logarithmic structures is smooth.
-As we recall in section \ref{Sec:toric-stacks} below, this map factors as $\uX \to \ucX \to \Log$ where $X \to \cX$ is a strict smooth map to a ``locally toric stack" $\cX$, which has an \'etale cover by finitely many stacks of the form $[V/T]$, where $V$ is a toric variety and $T$ its torus.
-The stack $\cX$ is logarithmically \'etale.
-The map $Y \to X$ is obtained as the pullback of a toric modification $\cY \to \cX$.
-This means that $V' = \cY \times_\cX V$ is a toric variety for the same torus $T$.
+Let $\Log$ denote the stack of logarithmic structures introduced in \cite{Olsson_log}.
+As explained in op.\ cit., a logarithmic variety $X$ is logarithmically smooth if and only if the associated map $\uX \to \Log$ is smooth.
+As we show in Section~\ref{Sec:toric-stacks} below this map factors as $\uX \to \ucX \to \Log$ where $X \to \cX$ is a strict smooth map and $\cX$ is a ``locally toric stack'', meaning is has an \'etale cover by finitely many stacks of the form $[V/T]$, where $V$ is a toric variety and $T$ its dense torus.
+The stack $\cX$ is logarithmically \'etale over a point.
+We show in Corollary~\ref{cor:log-mod-str} that the map $Y \to X$ is obtained as the pullback of a toric modification $\cY \to \cX$.
+In the local picture, this means that $V' = \cY \times_\cX V$ is a toric variety for the same torus $T$.

+We intended to name the stack $\cX$ ``the Olsson fan of $X$", however the name ``the Artin fan of $X$" seems to have stuck, and we will use it here.

+The construction of $\cX$ has its origin in unpublished notes on gluing Gromov--Witten invariants by Q.\ Chen and by M.\ Gross.
+Those notes showed that a solid treatment of Artin fans would require a significant amount of pain.
+Having endured it, we hope we have managed to hide this pain and present in this paper a pleasant theory.

+A precursor of Artin fans in a special case was given in \cite{ACFW}.
+A further generalization of our treatment here, allowing arbitrarily singular logarithmic schemes, is given in \cite[Section~3.1]{logbd}).
+Since then Artin fans have taken a life of their own: Ulirsch \cite{Ulirsch_Artinfanstrop} shows that the Berkovich analytification $\cX^\beth$ of the Artin fan of $X$ provides an analytic structure on the tropicalization of $X$.
+Ranganathan \cite{Ranganathan-super} shows that superabundance of tropical geometry is explained by obstructions to lifting curves from $\cX$ to $X$.
+In \cite{Ranganathan-toric} Ranganathan uses Artin fans as a tool in giving a toroidal description of the space of logarithmic stable maps of genus 0 in the toric case.